puristajs/purista/website/src/handbook/1_get-started.md

 PURISTA tries to avoid the need for implementing boilerplate code as much as possible and to automate and autogenerate types, definitions, documentation when ever possible.

-Schema and input-output-validation are deeply integrated and they should be used whenever possible to build robust, stable systems.
+Schema and input-output-validation are deeply integrated, and they should be used whenever possible to build robust, stable systems.

 PURISTA addresses developers which want to simply focus on implementation, while providing them the necessary things to use the great node/typescript tooling.

-## Setup a new project
+## Set up a new project

 Create a new project and install all needed dependencies.